 Derecognition is the process of removing a previously recognised financial liability from an entity’s statement of financial position.
 This occurs when the obligation is discharged, cancelled, or expires.
-Moreover, an exchange of debt instruments between a borrower and lender involving significantly different terms may cause the derecognition of the existing financial liability and the recognition of a new one.
-A substantial modification of a liability’s terms may yield a similar result.
+Moreover, a modification of a liability’s terms may yield a similar result.

 Derecognition resulting from modifications and restructurings